Profit Through Purpose

 • Cyrenians

-Cyrenians tackles the causes and consequences of homelessness.
-With a clear focus on prevention and reaching those on the cusp of homelessness as well as those in crisis and in recovery, we take a values-led and person-centred approach.
+Our first Scottish housing partner, Cyrenians tackles the causes and consequences of homelessness, with a clear focus on prevention and reaching those on the cusp of homelessness as well as those in crisis and in recovery.
 Cyrenians build relationships that support people to flourish and move towards more positive and stable futures.